luigiselmi/kafka-clients/README.md

     $ docker build -t lgslm/fcd-producer:v1.0.0 .

-Test the Kafka producer for the FCD data  in a container.
-Run the following docker command for testing
+The application consists of a producer container and a consumer container.
+Both containers need to connect to a Kafka topic so Kafka must be available and the topic already created.
+Used the [docker-kafka](https://github.com/luigiselmi/docker-kafka) to build an image with Kafka (with Zookeeper) and create the topic used by the producer and the consumer.
+The same image is also available on [DockerHub](https://hub.docker.com/repository/docker/lgslm/fcd-producer).

+### Consumer container
+To test the consumer using the Docker image start a new container e.g. call it fcd-consumer  and the the Kafka client type to consumer

-    $ docker run --rm -it --network=pilot-sc4-net --name fcd-producer --env ZOOKEEPER_SERVERS=zookeeper:2181 lgslm/fcd-producer:v1.0.0 bash
+    $ docker run --rm -it --network=pilot-sc4-net --name fcd-consumer --env ZOOKEEPER_SERVERS=zookeeper:2181 --env KAFKA_CLIENT_TYPE=consumer lgslm/fcd-producer:v1.0.0 bash

-The option --network tells docker to add this container to the same network where Kafka is available so that the host name used in producer.props file in the bootstrap.servers=kafka:9092 can be resolved.
+The option --network tells docker to add this container to the same network where Kafka is available so that the host name used in producer.props and consumer.props files in the bootstrap.servers=kafka:9092 can be resolved.
 The environment variable ZOOKEEPER_SERVERS tells the container the name of the Zookeeper server that will be used by a Kafka script to figure out whether the topic has been created and is available.
+The KAFKA_CLIENT_TYPE environment variable is used to execute one of the two client types, i.e. producer or consumer.

+### Producer container
+Test the producer container for the FCD data using the command

+    $ docker run --rm -it --network=pilot-sc4-net --name fcd-producer --env ZOOKEEPER_SERVERS=zookeeper:2181 --env KAFKA_CLIENT_TYPE=producer lgslm/fcd-producer:v1.0.0 bash